Community Development Worker

 - excellent listeners and communicators

-- highly skilled at both leadership and facilitation
+- highly skilled at both leadership and motivating others

 - extremely well organised, with good planning skills.